sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

 =
 - Strong Attribute:
-    A strong attribute is an attribute that is fully functional and can uniquely identify an entity on its own.
+    A strong attribute is an attribute that is fully functional and can uniquely identify, exist as  an entity on its own.
 It is not dependent on any other attribute within the entity.
 Strong attributes are represented inside the entity rectangle in an ER diagram.

     For example, consider an entity "Student" with attributes such as "Student ID" and "Name."
 The "Student ID" attribute can uniquely identify a student, even without considering any other attributes.
 Hence, it is a strong attribute.